rmavis/cms/local/specs/readme.md

 This example will use the `MarkdownArticle` Content Spec and the `MarkdownFile` Field Spec:
 - The field spec (MarkdownFile) must have a `content_from_file` method (all Fields of type `ReadableFile` must have one), which must have the siguature `string -> hash`.
 The given string will name the file to read, and the returned hash should have have keys that match those specified by the spec's `fields` method.
 - The content spec can also have a `content_from_file` method.
 If so, it should have the same signature.
-- When the Template if built, it builds all its Fields.
+- When the Entry if built, it builds all its Fields.
 When the `MarkdownFile` Field is built, its `content_from_file` method will be called, and the Field's value will be the resulting hash.